dsyer/spring-boot-jersey/README.md

 This project provides Jersey autoconfiguration for a Spring Boot application.
+Feedback is more than welcome, especially in the form of pull requests.

 ## Getting Started